offen/docker-volume-backup/docs/how-tos/09_define-different-retention-schedules.md

 BACKUP_CRON_EXPRESSION="0 4 1 * *"
 ```

+{: .note }
-Note that while it's possible to define colliding cron schedules for each of these configurations, you might need to adjust the value for `LOCK_TIMEOUT` in case your backups are large and might take longer than an hour.
+While it's possible to define colliding cron schedules for each of these configurations, you might need to adjust the value for `LOCK_TIMEOUT` in case your backups are large and might take longer than an hour.